Helpful Information and Policies

 - Dance floor

 Function space is held for two hours before a start of a planned event and one hour after the scheduled ending of a planned event.
-Failure to vacate within that time will result in a holdover charge of $4,000 per one-half hour.
+Failure to vacate within that time will result in a holdover charge per one-half hour.

 In consideration of other guests who will be at the resort, music that is to be enjoyed:

 - Outdoors – is to be performed with acoustic instruments and no type of amplification

 - Indoors – is to be recorded or live with sound not exceeding 80dbi.
 If deemed necessary we may ask that the volume of recorded or live music be lowered.